ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 9. Clone - This means you are creating a "copy" of an entire repository.
 There can be an unlimited number of repo copies stored on an unlimited number of local machines that all push their changes up to the remote repo (i.e. Github).
 10. Origin - This refers to the HTTP URL or SSH identifier for a specific remote repository and is how we push/pull to and from our local/remote repos.

-To better understand all of these terms, we are going to create a brand new repository on Github.
+To better understand all of these terms, we are going to create a brand-new repository on Github.
 Be sure to refer to the definitions above throughout.

 To do this, either sign in to your account or create a new account (it's free forever).
 Once you have created an account, click on the + icon in the top right corner of your screen and select "New repository".
 You will be taken to the following screen: